AnudeepDasAD/CAM/README.md

 ## CAM Demo with Webcam

 We can apply the CAM technique to our own faces in real time through the user's webcam.
 You can see a short demo with this mp4 file: [CAM_webcam.mp4](/demo/CAM_webcam.mp4) or [here](https://user-images.githubusercontent.com/55476249/163021617-5f20ea2d-6683-4447-8c03-0743a89b1beb.mp4).
+You may need to download the file to view it.

 You can also try it yourself on your own system by running [pytorch_CAM.py](/pytorch_CAM.py).